lmcewen/lisamcewen.github.io/_pages/about.md

 Hello! :)

-I am a Clinical Data Consultant currently working with the [Vancouver Island Health Authority](https://www.islandhealth.ca/).
-My role involves analyzing clinical information extracted from electronic health records to inform decision making.
-I primarily use SQL to query a data warehouse, and analyze/visualize the data in RStudio.
-I am a passionate R-user and teacher, fascinated by the endless options available in R for working with data from basic manipulations to elaborate dynamic visualizations with ShinyApps!
-Recently, I have  been appointed as an Adjunct Assistant Professor in [Health Information Science](https://www.uvic.ca/hsd/hinf/index.php) at the [University of Victoria](https://www.uvic.ca/).
-I am very much interested in using clinical data to provide meaningful insights that can contribute to better patient care.
+I am a Data Consultant in the Health and Biological Sciences.
+My passion for data science started during my PhD at the University of British Columbia where I used R programming to analyze genomic data to drive my research in epigenetics.
+I have worked with a variety of data types ranging from clinical data extracted from millions of electronic health records to RNA sequencing of case/control studies.
+I thoroughly enjoy learning about and exploring new clinically-related datasets to provide meaningful insights for improving patient care.

+## Education

+### Doctor of Philosophy in Medical Genetics (2018)
+* University of British Columbia, Vancouver, B.C.

+### Bachelor of Science in Biochemistry and Microbiology with 16-month Research Internship (2013)
+* University of Victoria, Victoria, B.C.

-## Research Interests:
+## Skills
-* Health Data Analytics
-* Data Mining and Machine Learning in Health Care
-* Decision Support Tools
+* Programming lanugages: R, SQL, Python, Bash, Cerner Command Language
+* Tools: Markdown, LaTeX, Shiny, GitHub, MS Office Suite, Adobe Illustrator, PowerBI
-* Electronic Health Records
+* Data Types: Transcriptomes (RNA Seq, Microarray), Epigenetics, SNP Genotyping, Electronic Health Records (Cerner)
-* Biomarkers of Aging and Disease